Chorded Keyboard

 Hopefully you've read How Steno Works from the introduction, so you're familiar with this weird layout:

 I'll repeat some of the oddities of the layout:

-- Missing keys: no "i" key, no "n", no shift, little punctuation.
+- Missing keys: no "i" key, no "n", no shift, seemingly no punctuation.

 - Repeated keys: two S's, T's, P's, and R's.

-Everything that's missing from the base layout is made with chords made up of keys.
+Everything that's missing from the base layout is made up from combinations of other keys.
 Not only that, but the names of the keys don't represent letters, they represent sounds.
-If you hit the

 Each finger is responsible for just two keys, except:

 - The left pinky which only has one:

 Of note, some users use the left index finger to hit

 *.
 It is a matter of personal preference.
 It is okay to use either or both hands.